13 Paraguayan Slang Words to Speak the Local Lingo

 It can refer to the actual physical item itself or it can be used as an insult.

-There’s one more point to remember if you’re considering bringing this one into your slang game: it can be easily confused with the word tembi’u, which is a casual food term.
+Just remember that this word can be easily confused with the word tembi’u, which is a casual food term.

 ¡El es un idiota! ¡Tembo’i!